 Unlike the children’s game (known elsewhere as Dengon, Teléfono Descompuesto, Operator, Głuchy Telefon, Stille Post, Telefon Shavur, and countless other names across the world), this TELEPHONE message was not whispered in a straight line.
 Each finished work was assigned to two or three other artists, so the game branched out exponentially like a family tree.
 Halfway through, the process was reversed, meaning that the game contracted exponentially so that TELEPHONE, which began with a single message, will be passed through almost 1,000 artists, and conclude with a single work of art.

-This game was first played and published at a smaller scale in 2015, and another game was not planned.
+This game was first played and published on a smaller scale in 2015, and another game was not planned.
 But as the pandemic began to worsen in the United States in March 2020, the time was right to pick it up again.
 TELEPHONE requires no physical contact and intimately connects individuals in isolation.
 The project directly engaged with artists in hard-hit countries as the global crisis unfolded and, for decades to come, this exhibition will remain a poignant time capsule of what we have endured and overcome.
 The user interface of the online exhibition has been composed by professional UX designers and constructed by a talented engineering and development group.
 Visitors to TELEPHONE will be able to explore each work of art, from the original message to the final work, and then start over, choosing another of the hundreds of contiguous pathways through the exhibition.
 Each visitor will be supplied with a geographic map, as well as a game map to help them navigate through the structure of the game.
-The exhibition platform, designed and built from scratch, will seamlessly integrate more than 10,000
+The exhibition platform, designed and built from scratch, will seamlessly integrate more than 10,000 artist files.

 Conceived in 2010, the first game of TELEPHONE, was published in 2015 as an online exhibition.
 TELEPHONE draws inspiration from Das Glasperlenspiel by Hermann Hesse, the Black Mountain College, Bauhaus, the Fluxus movement, the Cadavre Exquis games played by the Surrealists as early as 1918.
 But the game structure can be traced back to at least 1827, known as a European parlor game called Consequences, though it’s almost certainly older, partly because the rules are so simple that there’s little need to write them down and leave a paper record.